-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 Houston has gotten this far by teaming with county agencies and persuading scores of local service providers, corporations and charitable nonprofits — organizations that often bicker and compete with one another — to row in unison.
 Together, they have gone all in on “housing first,” a practice, supported by decades of research, that moves the most vulnerable people straight from the streets into apartments, not into shelters, and without first requiring them to wean themselves off drugs or complete a 12-step program or find God or a job.

 There are addiction recovery and religious conversion programs that succeed in getting people off the street.
-But housing first involves a different logic: When you are drowning, it does not help if your rescuer insists you learn to swim before returning you to shore.
+But “housing first” involves a different logic: When you are drowning, it does not help if your rescuer insists you learn to swim before returning you to shore.
 You can address your issues once you are on land.
 Or not.
 Either way, you join the wider population of people battling demons behind closed doors.

 “Before I leave office, I want Houston to be the first big city to end chronic homelessness,” Mayor Sylvester Turner said.